-Dieting fads come and go, but one certain way of eating has stuck around for a number of years.
-Intermittent fasting, or reducing your calorie intake or the period of time where you can eat is becoming increasingly popular.
-Although it’s been around for a long time (since we were bacteria, our cells have “fasted” to reverse or stop DNA breakdown), there’s not too much research around on humans, and they’re mainly on those who were assigned male at birth.
-While some research suggests fasting benefits metabolism, heart health, cognition, and reducing inflammation, there needs to be more on what happens to women when they fast.
+Dieting fads come and go, but one way of eating has stuck around for several years.
+Intermittent fasting, reducing your calorie intake or the period when you can eat, is becoming increasingly popular.
+Although it’s been around for a long time (since we were bacteria, our cells have “fasted” to reverse or stop DNA breakdown), there’s not much research on humans, and they’re mainly on those assigned males at birth.
+While some research suggests fasting benefits metabolism, heart health, and cognition and reduces inflammation, there needs to be more on what happens to women when they fast.
 Some say that it can benefit fertility, but some say that signs lead to it reducing your ability to have a child.
 We did some extensive research to find out.
 Keep reading for more!

-It is not proven that fasting definitely harms your reproductive health, it is important to note.
+It is not proven that fasting harms your reproductive health; it is important to note.
 If you are trying to conceive, it’s best to try and have as regular of a cycle as possible and not try to stop regular ovulation.
-You want to be giving your body nourishment and the best possible environment for a child to develop and grow.
+You want to give your body nourishment and the best possible environment for a child to develop and grow.

 For those of us who are struggling with PCOS, intermittent fasting may help with insulin resistance, according to The Dietologist.
 Because this is common in women with PCOS, fasting may help recalibrate excess weight, energy loss, and balance hormones.
 While there is no scientific research to say what works best, this has helped women with PCOS.
 We recommend consulting your doctor before taking on any diet or changing your lifestyle.